 Each specimen is frozen to prevent it from freeze-drying within the vacuum of the microscope.
 Nearly instantaneous freezing prevents the formation of ice crystals that will disrupt the structure of the specimen.

 To start, you apply a small amount of the specimen in solution to a TEM grid before the blotting paper is briefly used to remove excess liquid.
 The TEM grid is then plunged into liquid ethane or a mixture of ethane/propane to quickly wet the specimen, remove heat, and create non-crystalline or vitreous ice.
 The image shows the Cryoplunge® 3 system just prior to blotting and submersion of the specimen into the liquid cryogen.

 Step 3: Transfer to TEM

 Once frozen, you transfer the specimen to a specialized TEM holder that keeps it at liquid nitrogen temperature.
-To prevent specimen contamination, a cryo-workstation protects the specimen when you load it into the holder, then a cryo-shield encapsulates it during transfer from the workstation to the TEM.
+To prevent specimen contamination, a cryo-workstation protects the specimen when you load it into the holder, then a cryo-shield encapsulates it during the transfer from the workstation to the TEM.
 As seen here, the cryo-transfer holder is being retracted from the workstation prior to insertion into the TEM.

 Step 4: Image specimen

 Step 5: Analyze and reconstruct

 Once imaged, the Gatan Microscopy Suite® software supports your analysis and export of data into multiple formats.
 Data from Gatan cameras is imported into a wide variety of 3rd party software tools for 3D reconstruction and visualization, including EMAN, Frealign, Relion, and many others.
 The image shows a 3D cryo-EM density of 20S proteasome at 2.8 Å resolution.